0%

 • Organic fertilisers.

-• Export of biomethane
+• Export of biomethane.

-Biogas technologies for pig farms
+Biogas technologies for pig farms?

 Pig farms are real growth points for biogas plants in Ukraine.
 Since pig manure is very liquid and has a relatively low concentration of organic matter, we design agricultural-type CSTR reactors with membrane gas holders and optimise the process by adding co-substrates — silage, distiller’s grains, and litter.

-Depending on the method of manure removal, partial pre-treatment is applied: pre-treatment (if manure is on coarse bedding), grinding, heating during the cold season, mixing in buffer tanks.
+Depending on the method of manure removal, partial pre-treatment is applied: pre-treatment (if manure is on coarse bedding), grinding, heating during the cold season, and mixing in buffer tanks.
 Manure separation is carried out only if it needs to be pumped through pipelines over long distances, but if the farm and the biogas plant are located nearby, there is no need to separate manure on the farm.
 Homogenisation of liquid manure takes place directly in the reactors.

-The quality of biogas depends on feed: high protein = more H₂S.
+The quality of biogas depends on the feed: high protein = more H₂S.
 Up to 1000 ppm, we use activated carbon filters, above that — biological scrubbers.
 Upgrading to biomethane requires drying and removal of siloxanes.
-When using mixed raw materials (e.g. chicken manure + pig manure or slurry), a combined purification system is selected.
+When using mixed raw materials (e.g., chicken manure + pig manure or slurry), a combined purification system is selected.

 The optimal strategy is to combine upgrading with cogeneration (CHP), which allows you to create a single energy system for the complex and the farm supplying raw materials.
 This guarantees the energy independence of the biogas complex.
 In addition, SCADA and commercial accounting systems are being implemented: from raw materials to biomethane — everything is under control.